ITRS-Group/system-addons-plugins-op5-check_vmware_api/README.md

 (VMware VirtualCenter/vCenter Server) and not the individual ESX/vSphere servers.

-Supports check status of VMware ESX 3.x, ESX(i) server, vSphere 4 and vSphere 5.
+Supports check status of ESX(i) server, vSphere 5 and vSphere 6.

 ## Prerequisites
 'VMware vSphere SDK for Perl', available at